 André Rosado

-The stakes are high.
 Studies show that households with bundled TV and internet services have significantly higher retention rates than those with standalone services.
 A recent Deloitte report showed that 40% of consumers are more likely to stay with their current provider if satisfied with their TV service.
-For smaller telcos and ISPs, failing to meet these expectations can result in losing competitive edge, revenue, and even customers in a saturated market.
+For smaller telcos and ISPs, failing to meet these expectations can result in losing competitive edge, revenue and even customers in a saturated market.

-The pay-TV market is fragmented, especially with smaller local players serving specific regions.
-Europe alone hosts over 200 pay-TV providers, most with fewer than 500,000 subscribers.
-This modest scale (especially compared to vast markets in APAC and North America) poses competitive disadvantages.
-However, it is a challenge that they need to face.
+Fragmentation in the pay-TV market (Europe alone hosts over 200 pay-TV providers, most with fewer than 500,000 subscribers) is evident, especially compared to vast markets in APAC and North America.

 7. Agile-TV-in-living-room-e1678960301613